 Due to non-fulfilment of the fixed-for-fixed criterion, convertible notes are accounted for as financial liabilities until they are converted into equity (see also Note 23).
 The equity conversion rights from the convertible bond program, which is recorded on the balance sheet under current contract liabilities and other current liabilities, is classified as an embedded derivative of the bond and is separated from the main contract (derivatives held for trading as per IFRS 9 Appendix A).
-The fair value of the derivative instrument was calculated as the difference between the fair value of the host contract.
+The fair value of the derivative instrument was calculated as the difference between the fair value of the hybrid instrument and the fair value of the host contract.